 If you are a designer or visual artist as well as an author, you may prefer to design your own cover.

 Free picture editing apps such as Canva have book cover templates that will do in a pinch (but do not have the subtlety, experience, or creative flexibility and ability to interpret your vision that a good human designer has).
+You can even use AI to find initial composition and other book cover art ideas.

 Kelly Morr over at 99Designs has an interesting case study of how the right design can increase visibility of a book by 50% or more.